chenq9901-logic/chenq9901-logic.github.io/Teaching/topology_2025.md

 ### Group Presentations

 Students are expected to form a team of 2-3 people and give a presentation on more advanced topics.

-A list of possible topics will be available before group consultations.
+A list of possible topics can be found [*here*](/Teaching/Topo-Topic-list-2025.pdf).

 ### Lecture Recordings from Last Year